-With approximately 4.0 rkm of available spawning habitat below the weir, the redds/per km is much higher and redds are often superimposed over one another (Figure 10).
+With approximately 4.0 rkm of available spawning habitat below the weir, the redds/per km is much higher and redds are often superimposed over one another (Figure 13).
 In some years (2010 and 2012), outplants from CC have been placed below the weir in LGC to supplement the fishery and these fish may also spawn in Unit 1.
 There were several areas upstream of the weir with medium densities of redds in Units 3L and 3U.
-The smaller numbers of redds observed in Unit 2 and 4 (LLGC) may be due to less spawning gravel and higher gradients.
+The smaller numbers of redds observed in Unit 2 may be due to less spawning gravel and higher gradients.

-Figure 10.
-Density map of spring Chinook spawning distribution in Lookingglass Creek by unit, RY 2017.
+Figure 13.
+Density map of spring Chinook spawning distribution in Lookingglass Creek by unit, RY 2018.

-Since reintroduction efforts began in 2004, Unit 1 has had more redds than any other section in 9 out of 14 years (Table 3).
-Of note is that 8 of these 9 years have been consecutive, beginning in 2010.
-Since 2010, as numbers above the weir have increased, we have observed increased numbers of redds located in Unit 2 and 4.
+Since reintroduction efforts began in 2004, Unit 1 has had more redds than any other section in 10 out of 15 years (Table 4).
+Of note is that 9 of these 10 years have been consecutive, beginning in 2010.
+Since 2010, as numbers above the weir have increased, we have observed increased numbers of redds located in Unit 2 and 4, however this year there were no redds observed in Unit 4.
 Presumably fish are moving into these underutilized areas as suitable spawning habitat becomes more limited.
-In 2017, there were so few fish upstream of the LH weir, the Chinook had the ability to be selective and most redds were observed in Unit 3L.
+In 2018, there were so few fish upstream of the LH weir, the Chinook had the ability to be selective and the majority of redds were observed in Unit 3L.
+This has been interesting to examine since 3U typically has had more redds than any other section above LH the weir until recently.

-Table 3.
-Numbers of spring Chinook salmon redds by unit, RY 2004-2017.
-Unit 1 is below the weir, all others are above.
+Table 4.
+Number of spring Chinook salmon redds by unit, RY 2004-2018.
+Unit 1 is below the weir, all other Units are above the weir.